New: HSA & FSA funds now accepted - use benefits before they expire. View ESA letter pricing options →

 Skip to main content

-7 Signs Your Pet Is Helping Your Mental Health
+7 Signs Your Pet Supports Your Mental Health

 From lower cortisol to improved sleep quality, your bond with your animal is doing measurable work.
 Here are the signs to watch for.

-7 Signs Your Pet Is Helping Your Mental Health
+7 Signs Your Pet Supports Your Mental Health

 Medical Disclaimer: This article is for informational purposes only and does not constitute medical or legal advice.
 Consult a qualified mental health professional before making decisions about your care.